 - Paul Randal has plenty to say about Shrinking Files (and says it much better than I).
 Check out this blog entry and look at the rest of his blog.

-- Recovery Models overview – Based on SQL Server 2005 but concepts apply to most versions of SQL Server up to 2012, plus you can see the version you need.
+- Recovery Models overview – Based on SQL Server 2005 but concepts apply to it and future versions of SQL Server up to 2012, plus you can see the version you need.

-As always, feel free to hit me with any questions specific to your environment.
+As always, feel free to e-mail me with any questions specific to your environment.
 I am happy to exchange quick e-mails with tips/tricks especially when it comes to my “pet peeve” topics.